loic-sharma/nuclear/README.md

 You can create API keys on nuget.org using [this documentation](https://docs.microsoft.com/nuget/nuget-org/publish-a-package#create-api-keys).
 Make sure to select the `Unlist package` scope when creating your API key.

-## Reference
+## Concepts

 ### Deleting vs unlisting

 NuGet servers are free to interpret "delete" operations.
 For example, [nuget.org unlists packages](https://docs.microsoft.com/nuget/nuget-org/policies/deleting-packages) to prevent the ["left-pad problem"](https://blog.npmjs.org/post/141577284765/kik-left-pad-and-npm).
-Unlisted packages are undiscoverable on nuget.org and may be re-listed in the future.
+Unlisted packages are undiscoverable on nuget.org and can be re-listed in the future.

 However, private NuGet servers like [BaGet can be configured to delete packages](https://loic-sharma.github.io/BaGet/configuration/#enable-package-hard-deletions).
 You may not be able to undo a package deletion, so be careful!